Essential vitamin K. Vitamin K For strong bones

 • 1-3 years: 0.45 mg;

-• 4-6 years old: 0.5 mg
+• 4-6 years: 0.5 mg;

-• 7-10 years old: 0.7 mg
+• 7-10 years: 0.7 mg;

-• 11-50 years: 0.8 mg
+• 11-50 years: 0.8 mg;

 • pregnant women: 0.8 + 0.2 mg;

-• lactating mothers: 0.8 + 0.4 mg.
+• nursing mothers: 0.8 + 0.4 mg.

-Causes of Vitamin A Deficiency
+Causes of vitamin A deficiency

 • Being on parenteral nutrition;

-Pathogenesis of A-vitamin deficiency
+Pathogenesis of vitamin A deficiency

-Lack of vitamin A causes a pathological change in the skin, its derivatives and mucous membranes: atrophy of the sweating, salivary glands, dry skin and membranes lining the respiratory tract (nostrils, paranasal sinuses, trachea, bronchi).
+Vitamin A deficiency causes pathological change skin, its derivatives and mucous membranes: atrophy of sweat secretions, salivary glands, dryness of the skin and membranes lining Airways(nostrils, paranasal sinuses, trachea, bronchi).
 According to some vitaminologists, psoriasis is also associated with hypovitaminosis A.

 Signs of Vitamin A Deficiency